 Cats Need to Play

 There are two big problems that can develop when a cat isn’t getting the playtime that he/she needs.
-First, the cat may become overweight because more calories are coming in than are going out.
+First, the cat may become overweight, because more calories are being gained than being lost.
 Being overweight can lead to a whole host of medical problems, like diabetes, that can cost a ton in veterinary bills.

 Types of Cat Toys

 Looking at the aisle of cat toys at your local pet store can be intimidating.
 There are so many different ones out there!
 Despite the variety on the shelves, there is really only about 5 different types of cat toys.

 The best way to determine what cat toys are best for your cat is to try out the different types of toys.
 Each cat has their own personality and needs.
 It’s a good idea to have a mixture of toys that your cat can play with on his/her own and toys that let you two interact.
 Playing with your cat helps to develop a positive relationship!
 Don’t underestimate the value of interacting with your kitty.